Every professional displayed on Counselling Directory has been independently

 How I ensure that I continue to provide the best service

-I am a member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their code of ethics.
+I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their code of ethics.

 I undertake regular training, reading, webcasts, etc to continually improve my knowledge and stay up-to-date with current issues and practices.